Skip to content

 • Outpatient care centers

-Work as a Registered Nurse for two years, gaining 800 hours’ experience in Urology Nursing.
+Work as a Registered Nurse, gaining at least 500 hours’ experience in Urology nursing.